Destiny 2: Development

 Bungie had said that players' characters and progression would carry over into future releases.
 However, this turned out to only be half true.
 Characters and progression did carry over into Destiny's expansions, but for the sequel, only players' characters' physical appearance carried over if they had reached level 20 and completed the Black Garden quest in the original.
 In regards to why progression and items did not carry over, Bungie said: "We believe this is the best path forward.
 It allows us to introduce the major advancements and improvements that all of us expect from a sequel, ensuring it will be the best game we can create, unencumbered by the past."
 Bungie awarded veteran players in Destiny 2 with in-game emblems that acknowledged their accomplishments in the original Destiny.
 Players' characters, progression, and items are still accessible in the original Destiny, which will continue to remain online.

 On March 23, 2017, a promotional poster for the sequel was leaked by Lega Network, revealing the game's name as Destiny 2 and a release date of September 8, 2017, with the mention of a public beta for the game.
 The poster showed that just like the original, Destiny 2 would have PlayStation exclusive content.
 On March 27, 2017, although not directly responding to the leaked information, Bungie tweeted an image of Destiny 2.
 The image showed The Last City in smoke and flames with "Destiny" and a large "2" over the Traveler.
 This was followed up with a teaser trailer narrated by character Cayde-6.
 The teaser showed the Tower under attack by the Cabal, one of the enemy races from the original game.
 PlayStation's YouTube channel showed a slightly extended teaser, officially confirming that there would be timed exclusive content for PlayStation 4, and it would last until at least fall 2018.
 A full reveal trailer released on March 30, showing the three class Vanguards, Commander Zavala (Titan), Cayde-6 (Hunter), and Ikora Rey (Warlock), rallying Guardians in the war-torn Tower.
 The Cabal are being led by Ghaul, the commander of the Red Legion.
 The trailers confirmed that Lance Reddick, Nathan Fillion, and Gina Torres would be reprising their roles as the class Vanguards, respectively.
 Nolan North also confirmed that he would be reprising Ghost, the Guardian's AI companion.
 Bungie had a live stream of Destiny 2's gameplay on May 18.
 Other performers reprising their roles included Bill Nighy, Shohreh Aghdashloo, Peter Stormare, Lennie James, Claudia Black, and James Remar, alongside new voices Frank Langella, Joy Osmanski, and H. Jon Benjamin.
+Following Reddick's death in March 2023, his role of Commander Zavala was recast, with Keith David taking over performance as of August 2023.

 On May 19, 2017, Destiny 2 project lead Mark Noseworthy told IGN that there were no plans for a Nintendo Switch version of the game.
 Noseworthy went on to say: